Reunion Project Group - Program

 Your committee will work with your staff liaison to further refine the details of your class programming.
 Your staff liaison will walk you through the various aspects of each event, including the following:

-• Event Coordinator: It is essential to assign at least one committee member to be the overall coordinator for each class program.
+• Event Coordinator: It is essential to assign at least one committee member to be the overall coordinator for the class program.
+This may include the program project group lead(s).
 Events without a committed coordinator tend to lose momentum.

 • Preliminary Title and Description: While this can continue to be updated and refined even after registration opens on February 1, jotting down a working title and event description is helpful in focusing on the content and goal of each program through future discussions.